-How to Set Up a Shopify Store in 9 Steps
+How to Set Up a Shopify Store in 10 Steps in 2025

 This article is part of a larger series on Retail Management.

-Don’t worry if you are not ready to commit to a paid subscription plan—you can sign up for the 14-day free Shopify trial without entering your credit card information.
-To get started, create a free account and follow our step-by-step guide.
+Don’t worry if you are not ready to commit to a paid subscription plan — you can sign up for the free Shopify trial.
+Simply create an account and follow our detailed guide below.

 Everyday Knits is the demo store we created for this guide.